connectomicslab/Glioma_Change_Detection_T2w/README.md

 This repository contains the code used for the [paper](add_link):
 "Transfer learning with weak labels from radiology reports: application to glioma change detection".
-Please cite the paper if you are using either our code or our labeled BRATS-2015 dataset.
+Please cite the paper if you are using either our code or one of our labeled datasets (in-house or BRATS-2015).

 ## Data
 You can find the data used for this project at www.smth.com